8 min

 Use Google Trends - find out if the topic of your videos is on the decline and focus on something else.

-Check the “Subscriptions” tab - if your fans are not watching your videos either, the problem may be in the preview or content structure.
+Check the “Subscriptions” tab - if your fans aren’t watching your videos, the problem may be in the preview or content structure.

 If a new trend appears, only the first few videos on this topic will have high viewership.
-If hundreds of similar videos are added later, the views will be spread out among multiple creators.
+If hundreds of similar videos are added later, the views will be spread across multiple creators.

 Is multilingual content a new opportunity for growth?

-YouTube has introduced multilingual audio support and dubbing in recent years, which opens up new possibilities for creators.
-If you're dubbing your videos, don't forget to translate the titles and descriptions, as this makes the content more indexable and searchable in different countries.
+YouTube has introduced support for multilingual audio tracks and dubbing in recent years, which opens up new possibilities for creators.
+If you are dubbing your videos, don't forget to translate the titles and descriptions, as this makes the content easier to index and search in different countries.

-Index = to record and organize information so that it's easy to find.
-For search engines like Google or YouTube, it is a process in which the system scans content, stores it in a database, and allows it to be displayed in search results.
+Index = record and organize information so that it is easily searchable.
+For search engines like Google and YouTube, it is the process by which the system crawls content, stores it in a database, and allows it to be displayed in search results.

 It has been found that channels that dub at least 80% of their watched videos into other languages have greater success than those that dub only a smaller portion of their content.